Luxcium/cline-ai-template/memory-bank/activeContext.md

    * Pattern refinement
    * Intelligence growth

+## Updates

+1. Ensure more frequent updates to ActiveContext.md to reflect evolving patterns.
+2. Maintain consistency in documentation style across all Memory Bank files.

 ---

 This document evolves as our understanding of patterns and project intelligence grows.
 Updates reflect both immediate progress and deeper system comprehension.